Estate Planning and Administration Attorneys Serving, Baltimore, Annapolis & Washington, D.C.

-Henderson Law, LLC provides comprehensive estate planning, probate and trust administration services.
+Henderson Law provides comprehensive estate planning, probate and trust administration services.
 In developing a plan that best suits your objectives, there are a variety of factors to consider.
 Our attorneys understand that every client’s personal, family, and economic goals are unique.
-Henderson Law, LLC prides itself on providing you the necessary time and attention to clearly identify your goals and discuss available options to achieve those objectives.
+Henderson Law prides itself on providing you the necessary time and attention to clearly identify your goals and discuss available options to achieve those objectives.

 Below are some frequently asked questions that may assist you as you consider undertaking the estate planning process.

 What is a will?

 A Will is a written document that controls the disposition of the decedent’s probate property.
 In addition to outlining the decedent’s wishes regarding their property, a Will can also provide for the appointment of a guardian for minor children, direct that property be managed in a trust for beneficiaries with prolonged distribution, and determine who pays estate taxes and administration expenses.
 The person preparing and executing the Will is called a testator or testatrix.